exasol/public-knowledgebase/Database-Features/Not-able-to-connect-to-Oracle-DB-after-upgrading-to-v8.md

 ## Solution

-After upgrading to v8, search domain needs to be set as described below for short host name to work.
+For the short host name to work,search domain needs to be configured as described below.If search domain was configured in v7,It should also be configured in v8 after upgrade to v8.

-About Search domain :
+About Search domain:
 A Linux search domain is a domain name, or a list of domains, that the operating system automatically appends to a short hostname (like "server1") when you try to resolve it to an IP address.
-This process is part of DNS resolution and allows you to access local network devices using only their simple hostnames instead of their full, fully qualified domain names (FQDNs) (e.g., server1.example.com).
+This process is part of DNS resolution and allows you to access local network devices using only their simple hostnames instead of their fully qualified domain names (FQDNs) (e.g., server1.example.com).
 For example, if your search domain is example.com and you type forums, your system will search for forums.example.com.

-To set up the "search" domain one should use the following command inside the container:
+To set up the "search" domain "power.inet" (just an example) one should use the following command inside the container:

 ```shell
 confd_client general_settings changes: '{Global: {SearchDomains: power.inet}}'
 ```

-After that, the exasol service needs to be restarted, to safely do it, please follow below steps:
+After that, the exasol service needs to be restarted, To safely do it, please follow below steps:

 1. Stop the database by using below command